-Does TRT Build Muscle?
+Does TRT build muscle?

 Testosterone and its muscle building effects

 Testosterone is undoubtedly important for physical attributes in men, including building muscle.

 One of the main actions of testosterone in the body is to increase anabolic activity which means bigger, stronger muscles, denser, tougher bones and faster healing with increased skin thickness.
 We have evolved to be more rugged and tough than our female counterparts with lower testosterone levels.

 An interesting study showed the difference between muscle gain on supraphysiological testosterone levels versus natural testosterone levels.
 The results were pretty impressive.